Jon Tarry's art explores the inherent contradiction of spatial power.

 Jon has long been fascinated by the intricate line work that airport runways afford when viewed from above.
 His replication of runways the world over recognises them as unique and symbolically charged modes of modern mark making, connecting and making accessible once distant places.

 Jon collaborates with artists and musicians around the world.
 He featured in the 2016 Perth Festival as an exhibiting artist and performer and completed major public art commissions around Perth in subsequent years, including new developments such as Elizabeth Quay and Perth Stadium.

-Tarry has completed a vast number of public art commissions in Australia and overseas.
-In 2013 he completed a PhD at the School of Architecture and Design at RMIT University, Melbourne.
-He has held a position as Associate Professor at the Faculty of Architecture, Landscape and Visual Art Faculty of the University of Western Australia for several years.
+Jon has completed a vast number of public art commissions in Australia and overseas.
+He holds a PhD at the School of Architecture and Design at RMIT University, Melbourne.